Transport within Zimbabwe: What are my options?

 1-b) Self-drive transport in Zimbabwe

-Driving yourself around means you have more independence, more value for money, and it’s a more authentic experience.
+Driving yourself around means you have more independence and it’s a more authentic experience.
 It’s also one of the best ways to explore the national parks, although a 4×4 is advised.
-You can hire a car or bring your own into the country.
+You can hire a car, or bring your own into the country if you’re coming from one of the neighbouring nations.
 Guided driving tours are available if you’d like to travel in convoy with other cars.

 See the full-blown post on Driving in Zimbabwe for a detailed information on this, including a list of car hire companies, road rules, links to guided driving tours and advice on bringing a car over the border.Mana Pools Campsite